mastercoin-MSC/install-msc/docs/_build/html/_sources/pages/installation.txt

 -------------------------------

 * 12Gb+ Disk space

+ * For every Obelisk Worker you plan to run add ~35-40Gb for block chain storage

 * 1 Gig+ Ram (Amazon base EC2 instance with 512 will fail to build)
 * Use a Tested Environment